 The United States Supreme Court in Island Trees School District v.
 Pico in 1982 held that libraries are places for “voluntary inquiry” and concluded that the school board’s “absolute discretion” over the classroom did not extend to the library for that reason.
-Recently, students in Duluth, Minnesota found out that classic books like the Adventures of Huckleberry Finn and To Kill a Mockingbird were being pulled from the .
-Michael Cary, director of curriculum and instruction of the Duluth Public Schools District, stated that this was done because, “The feedback that we’ve received is that it makes many students feel uncomfortable,” said.
+Recently, students in Duluth, Minnesota found out that classic books like The Adventures of Huckleberry Finn and To Kill a Mockingbird were being pulled from the shelves.
+Michael Cary, director of curriculum and instruction of the Duluth Public Schools District, stated that this was done because, “The feedback that we’ve received is that it makes many students feel uncomfortable.”

-This lesson explores the decision by Duluth Public Schools District to remove these books their curriculum , how that decision compares to the actions taken by the Island Trees School District in Island Trees School District v.
+This lesson explores the decision by the Duluth Public Schools District to remove these books from their curriculum and how that decision compares to the actions taken by the Island Trees School District in Island Trees School District v.
 Pico.
-It also asks students to examine how these actions impact civil discourse in America.
+It also asks students to examine how these actions affect civil discourse in America.

-- Students will analyze the Supreme Court case of Island of Trees School District v.
+- Students will analyze the Supreme Court case of Island Trees School District v.
 Pico.

-- Students will discuss how these decisions of school districts impact civil discourse and learning and identify possible solutions.
+- Students will discuss how these decisions of school districts affect civil discourse and learning, and they will identify possible solutions.

 - Handout A: Which Books Were Banned?